Thomas Nelson Conrad: Civil War

-Conrad set up his covert intelligence gathering operation in a large home in the heart of Washington D.C.
+Conrad set up his covert intelligence gathering operation in the large "Van Ness" estate, owned by Thomas Greene, at the corner of Constitution and 17th in the heart of Washington D.C.
+Greene had helped Conrad earlier, was a known CSA sympathiser, and a close relative of the wife of CSA Intelligence Major Cornelius Boyle.

 His wartime exploits included among other things, hatching a plot to assassinate the Commanding General of the United States Army, Winfield Scott, that was vetoed by the Confederate government who feared that the elderly and infirm Scott would be replaced by someone more fit for command; sneaking into the War Office during lunch hour to lift copies of documents describing General McClellan's battle plans for the Peninsula Campaign, a large-scale offensive by the Union Army to capture the Confederate capitol at Richmond from the desk of a friend who was a double agent; and conspiring to kidnap U.S. President Abraham Lincoln.

 In September 1864, Conrad and a team went to Washington in an attempt to kidnap President Abraham Lincoln.
 The members of the team were “Bull” Frizzell (who had been in the Old Capitol Prison with him), Cloud, and slave William.
 The plan was abandoned because Lincoln was well protected.
-Conrad denied that the Confederate government knew of his plot except the military secretary of General Braxton Bragg.
+Conrad denied that anyone in the Confederate government knew of his plot except for the military secretary of General Braxton Bragg who was aware of it.
 However, Seddon wrote an order for John S. Mosby and Lieutenant Cawood to “aid and facilitate the movements of Capt.
 Conrad.”

 Conrad’s courier Ruggles assisted John Wilkes Booth by giving him a ride on his horse shortly before Booth was killed.
-Conrad was also a frequent visitor to Mary Surratt's tavern.
+Conrad was also a frequent visitor to Mary Surratt's tavern that was used as a safe house for Confederate spies.

-Conrad was arrested by a landing party of the Union vessel Jacob Bell on the night of April 16, 1865.
+Two days after Lincoln was assassinated, Conrad was arrested by a landing party of the Union vessel Jacob Bell on the night of April 16, 1865.
 He was put aboard a train bound for a Union prisoner of war camp but managed to escape by jumping from the moving train after the soldiers guarding him fell asleep.
+He vanished into the Virginia wilderness and was never re-captured.

 In May 1887 Conrad wrote several articles about his activities as a spy for a Philadelphia newspaper.
 He later reworked these into the 1892 autobiography A Confederate Spy: A Story of the Civil War, which he later revised into the 1904 work The Rebel Scout: A Thrilling History of Scouting Life in the Southern Army.